Ask Question

 bullet

-However, FDA regulates drug commercials for that reason - the ads must include the indication and the known risks.
+However, FDA regulates drug commercials for that reason - the ads MUST include the indication it is used for

-While physicians can prescribe off-label use of approved drugs (for indications it was not approved for), the sponsors cannot promote such use in advertisements, and this use must be based on plausible science regarding the mechanism of the drug for the unapproved indication, and also clinical reports supporting efficacy published to respected medical journals.
+While physicians can prescribe off-label use of approved drugs (for indications it was not approved for), the sponsors cannot promote such use of drugs in advertisements, and this use must be based on plausible science regarding the mechanism of the drug for the unapproved indication, and also clinical reports supporting efficacy published to credentialed medical journals.

-Inappropriate influences on approved medical practice requires our vigilance, and perhaps new legislation - but these influences are generally subtle and offset by clinical practice guidelines, set by professional associations based on clinical evidence from studies.
+Inappropriate influences on approved medical practice requires our vigilance, and perhaps new legislation - but these influences are generally subtle and offset by clinical practice guidelines, set by professional associations based on clinical evidence published in respected peer-reviewed journals.

-Progress is uneven at times and varies for different medical conditions.
-But knowledge and practice is based on a body of scientific and clinical knowledge.
+Progress is uneven at times and varies for different medical conditions, particularly for indications where there is no consensus on best practice.
+But, unlike alternative medicine, knowledge and practice is based on a body of scientific and clinical knowledge that requires testing the interventions in people with the disease.
 That is, clinical practice is a group endeavor, evidence-based as opposed to based on the theories of individual practitioners acting independently without standards of evidence.

 You might look up "Standard of Care" or "Clinical Practice Guidelines" to read more about such standards.